hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/318_083_your_highness.md

 to me.

-Will you kindly ask Jagamohan to write to the Dewan of Kishangarh reminding him of his promise to supply me with copies of Nimbârka Bhâshya on the *Vyâsa-Sutras* and other Bhashyas (commentaries) through his Pandits.
+Will you kindly ask Jagamohan to write to the Dewan of Kishangarh reminding him of his promise to supply me with copies of Nimbārka Bhāshya on the *Vyāsa-Sutras* and other Bhashyas (commentaries) through his Pandits.

 With all love and blessings,